mickeyh/hamcrest2-rust/README.md

 # Hamcrest2

 A port of [Hamcrest](http://hamcrest.org/) to [Rust](http://rust-lang.org).
-This is a fork of the original hamcrest-rust which is unmaintained.
+Fork of original hamcrest-rust (which is unmaintained) with extra matchers, better docs etc.

 ## Installing